annabelrothschild/annabelrothschild.github.io/readinggroup.md

 ### Sessions

 Reading group has been a blast!
-Thanks to everyone who joined up this semester.
+Thanks to everyone who joined in the fun this semester.
 I won't be on campus next year, so Allison and Gaby have offered to take the lead; reach out to them with questions.

 If you're wanting one last round of research talks, I suggest attending one of the public CS defenses.